 Collards and rapini are veggies that often wind up in my organic box delivery, though I tend to never really know what to do with them and I certainly never have the wherewithal to freeze the large quantities I don’t know what to do with.
 So this mix is like a frozen “fast food” – ready in the same time it would take you (or less) to call for delivery pizza, or even heat up a frozen pizza, and infinitely healthier.
 I loved that these were all identifiable in frozen form and that they kept their form when lightly sautéed with some garlic:

 To be honest, I actually could have just eaten the sautéed veggies by themselves with a little olive oil and salt and pepper.
-But because we had company coming and I had promised them brunch, I made a lovely puffy Designer’s Mix frittata with fresh basil and parmesan.
+But because we had company coming and I had promised them brunch, I made a lovely puffy this frittata.
 I didn’t have the called-for red pepper since it was the day before we were leaving for holidays but it was tasty and perfect.
 The ultimate fast comfort food that – bonus – is healthy for you.
 With a package of Cookin’ Greens in your freezer and some eggs you have the makings of a fast, healthy breakfast or brunch – perfect for this time of year.
 Ironically, this would also make an excellent post-NYE breakfast/ brunch.
 Nothing like feeling virtuous after a night of excess, right?

 Whilst, obviously, fresh vegetables would be my first choice, Cookin’ Greens will become a staple in my freezer (and yes, I did get that chest freezer for Christmas I asked for!!) for their ease of use and taste.
 For more recipes with Cookin’ Greens, visit the website.